-A mere hop away from the UK mainland lies Guernsey, a member of the British Isles but separate from the United Kingdom.
+Guernsey, a member of the British Isles but separate from the United Kingdom, is a mere hop away from the UK mainland.
 Historical islands aren’t usually something to get the kids interested in, but things are different here.
-Between crumbling castles and bewitching tales of witches and werewolves, the island is every old fairy-tale come to life, set amongst the same stones that these very legends were created upon.
+Between crumbling castles and bewitching tales of witches and werewolves, the island is a hotbed for fairy tales and local legends that take inspiration from the ancient landscape.

 And best of all, it’s near enough that you don’t have to worry about the constant cries of “are we there yet?”